Contents

 1. If you're interested in simulating a single module, you can just use module.v.

 2. If you're interested in simulating an entire AGC, you should concatenate the module.v files for each of the AGC's logic modules, end to end, into one big file.
-The order in which the individual files appear does not matter.
+The order in which the individual files appear shouldn't matter (but probably does).

 Actually, these are just the two extreme cases of the unified scenario "concatenate all of the module.v files comprising the circuit in which you're interested".
 But there's a practical difference between cases #1 and #2, in that if you decide you want to simulate (say) AGC model 2003993, you probably don't actually know without considerable research which particular logic modules comprise it, thus increasing the difficulty level.
 Another tricky aspect is that some logic-module drawing numbers are repeated in an AGC.
 For example for the Block I AGC, schematic 1006540A is used not only for module A1, but also for A2 through A16 as well, and thus there is no single "module.v" associated with schematic 1006540A, but rather a module.v generated for module A1, one generated for module A2, and so on.
 The table below is a handy cheat sheet of the logic modules vs schematic numbers relevant to various AGC models.
 I suppose I should warn you that the revision levels shown for the schematic drawings are simply the revisions we have, rather than necessarily the ones originally used.
 AGC model 2003100, alas!, is highlighted mostly in red to indicate schematics that haven't survived or to which we have no access.